Hoppin’ John

 Hoppin’ John: In many Southern homes, it wouldn’t be New Year’s Eve without Hoppin’ John, a dish featuring black eyed peas, which are believed to bring good luck in the coming year.

 Traditional Hoppin’ John is, at its core, black-eyed peas cooked with some piece of pork in water, which becomes the “pot likker.”
-It could be pretty much any piece of the pig, meat, salted or smoked or cooked in another way, or a leftover bone with some meat attached.
+It could be pretty much any piece of the pig, salted or smoked or cooked in another way, or a leftover bone with some meat attached.
+Canned beans make this dish come together quickly and easily.

 Hoppin' John over rice in a bowl.